I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_setvidpnsourceaddress.md

 ## Members

+`VidPnSourceId`

+An integer that identifies a video present source on the display adapter.

+`PrimarySegment`

+The identifier of the segment that contains the source's primary surface.

+`PrimaryAddress`

+The address, within the segment identified by <i>PrimarySegment</i>, of the source's primary surface.

+`hAllocation`

+[in] If non-NULL, a handle that the display miniport driver assigned to the allocation and returned from its call to the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_createallocation.md">DxgkDdiCreateAllocation</a> function.
+The driver must reprogram graphics hardware according to the specific private properties of the allocation, which include but are not limited to pitch size, swizzle format, and so on.

+`ContextCount`

+[in] The number of contexts in the array that the <b>Context</b> member specifies.

 `Context`

 [in] An array of handles to the contexts that contributed to a display operation.

-`ContextCount`

-[in] The number of contexts in the array that the <b>Context</b> member specifies.

-`DriverPrivateDataSize`
+`Flags`

+[in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_setvidpnsourceaddress_flags.md">DXGK_SETVIDPNSOURCEADDRESS_FLAGS</a> structure that identifies the type of display operation to perform.

 `Duration`